inyourarms/near-voting-example/REARME.md

         run: |
           ...
 ```
 Step 3: **Publish GitHub Image Tag to Registry** where [elgohr/Publish-Docker-Github-Action@master](https://github.com/elgohr/Publish-Docker-Github-Action the action) is a pre-built action that publishes docker containers.
-It will build and publish a docker image with the latest github tag (ex. `nearcore:1.8.0-beta.2`).
+It will build and publish a docker images with the latest github tags (ex. `nearcore:1.8.0-beta.2` or `nearcore:1.7.0-rc.5`).
 The logic of this step is to save the latest github tag to a docker hub repo as a docker image and then check the tags every time to build and publish only new releases of nearcore.

 >`DOCKER_USERNAME` - a Docker ID.